 Why You Should Trust Us

 This review is expertly tailored with a collaboration between Andy Wellman, Matt Bento, and Amber King.
 Andy has spent countless days rambling through the backcountry in the Pacific Northwest, a region that puts ultralight shelters to the test like no other.
 Between torrential rains and swarms of insects, this is a perfect, unforgiving environment for our comparative testing.
 Matt is a Yosemite Search and Rescue veteran who knows the importance of going fast and light.
 While he isn't necessarily afraid of a heavy pack, he's willing to go to great lengths to carry as little as possible on backcountry adventures.
 Amber is an avid trail runner, fast packer, backpacker, and explorer.
-She reviews gear full-time and uses a tent almost every week on her adventures.
+She reviews gear part-time and currently runs outdoor programs with Treeline Education daily.
+She uses a tent almost every other week in her adventures.
 She has traveled throughout the world, going light and fast over high mountain passes, into low valleys, and across high desert terrain - with only what she carries in tow.